Choose the attractions you would like to see and let us sort out your day.

 It is our belief that building and sustaining collaborative partnerships between schools, educators and the Science Center brings with it the opportunity to have an unprecedented impact on students’ academic achievement.

 Please contact us to find out how a partnership with the Science Center can serve your needs, 314.289.4439 or firstname.lastname@example.org.

-*** A total of over $7,000 will be awarded to five classroom teachers. ***
+*** A total of over $7,000 is awarded to five classroom teachers. ***

 Carol B. and Jerome T. Loeb established the Loeb Prize in 1995 in partnership with the Saint Louis Science Center.
 The Loeb Prize is designed to reward and recognize math and science teachers who significantly enhance student performance.
 It is based on the premise that effective teaching is the cornerstone of a quality educational experience.
 In creating this award, the Loebs, together with the Science Center, seek to elevate public appreciation of all teachers.